Post Doctoral Fellowship

 7. Monitoring of Fellowship

 7.1 Regular monitoring of Fellowship is done on the basis of Six Monthly and Annual Progress Reports in the prescribed format submitted by the scholar.
-In cases of delayed Progress Reports by over six-months, the scholar will be required to give the justification of the delay on which the final decision shall be taken by the ICSSR.
+In case of delayed Progress Reports, the scholar may be asked to give the justification of the delay on which the final decision shall be taken by the ICSSR.
 The scholar may be asked to furnish an Undertaking specifying the date of final report submission to the ICSSR.

 7.2 The fellowship may be discontinued if research progress is found unsatisfactory or any ICSSR rules are violated.